Sen So'oku: The Subtle Art of the Japanese Tea Ceremony

 TALKS+Monday, March 13, 6:30 PM

-This program will be presented in Japanese with consecutive interpretation in English.
+This program was presented in Japanese with consecutive interpretation in English.